quartznet/quartznet/docs/documentation/quartz-3.x/quick-start.md

 The scheduler created by this configuration has the following characteristics:

 * `quartz.scheduler.instanceName` - This scheduler's name will be "MyScheduler".
-* `quartz.threadPool.maxConcurrency` - Maximum of 3 jobs can be run simultaneously.
+* `quartz.threadPool.maxConcurrency` - Maximum of 3 jobs can be run simultaneously (default is 10).
 * `quartz.jobStore.type` - All of Quartz's data, such as details of jobs and triggers, is held in memory (rather than in a database).

-Even if you have a database and want to use it with Quartz, I suggest you get Quartz working with the RamJobStore before you open up a whole new dimension by working with a database.
+* Even if you have a database and want to use it with Quartz, I suggest you get Quartz working with the RamJobStore before you open up a whole new dimension by working with a database.

 ::: tip
 Actually you don't need to define these properties if you don't want to, Quartz.NET comes with sane defaults